NakulGD/NakulGD/README.md

 - Developing a distance vector routing algorithm/simulation in Python,
 - And building a virtual memory system using multi-level page tables and swap pages in C.

 These projects have sharpened my skills and allowed me to apply theoretical knowledge in practical, often complex scenarios.
 Stay tuned for more public repositories as I continue to translate these experiences into shareable formats!
+For now however, feel free to check out my already public project repos!

 <!-- How to Reach Me -->
 ## 📫 How to Reach Me